BlaqueDevs/se-assignment-day-4-software-project-management-Mikedoskitomen1991/README.md

 Delivery:	Frequent releases in small increments // Delivered as a whole at the end.

 Testing:	Continuous (during each sprint) // Performed after the development phase.

-Best Suited For	Dynamic projects with evolving requirements	Well-defined projects with fixed requirements Documentation	Lightweight, focuses on working software	Heavy documentation required Team Collaboration	Cross-functional, daily stand-ups	More hierarchical, clear role definitions
+Best Suited For:	Dynamic projects with evolving requirements // Well-defined projects with fixed requirements.

+Documentation:	Lightweight, focuses on working software //	Heavy documentation required.

+Team Collaboration:	Cross-functional, daily stand-ups	More hierarchical, clear role definitions

 **Advantages & Disadvantages of Each Methodology**